Origin of prez

 - Lester.
 1909–59, US saxophonist and clarinetist.
 He was a leading early exponent of the tenor saxophone in jazz

 - Neil (Percival). born 1945, Canadian rock guitarist, singer, and songwriter.
 His albums include Harvest (1972), Rust Never Sleeps (1979), Ragged Glory (1990), and Prairie Wind (2005)

 - Thomas.
 1773–1829, English physicist, physician, and Egyptologist.
 He helped to establish the wave theory of light by his experiments on optical interference and assisted in the decipherment of the Rosetta Stone

 "young animals collectively, offspring," late 15c., from young (adj.).

 Old English geong "youthful, young," from Proto-Germanic *jungas (cf. Old Saxon and Old Frisian jung, Old Norse ungr, Middle Dutch jonc, Dutch jong, Old High German and German jung, Gothic juggs), from PIE *juwngkos, from PIE root *yeu- "vital force, youthful vigor" (cf. Sanskrit yuva "young," Latin juvenis "young," Lithuanian jaunas, Old Church Slavonic junu, Russian junyj "young," Old Irish oac, Welsh ieuanc "young").

 From c.1830-1850, Young France, Young Italy, etc., were loosely applied to "republican agitators" in various monarchies; also, especially in Young England, Young America, used generally for "typical young person of the nation."
 For Young Turk, see Turk.

-British biologist whose experiments with the giant nerve cells of squid have contributed to the knowledge of the anatomy and physiology of nerves.
+- British biologist whose experiments with the giant nerve cells of squid contributed to the knowledge of the anatomy and physiology of nerves.